Continual Learning: Forget-free Winning Subnetworks for Video Representations: Winning SubNetworks in Fourier Space

 where $\bm{m}_\text{major}$ is a binary mask and $\bm{m}_\text{minor} \sim U(0,1)$ and $\oplus$ represents an element-wise summation.
 As such, a soft-mask is given as $\bm{m}_s^\ast \in [0,1]^{|\bm{\theta}_\ast|}$.
 In the all-experimental FSCIL setting, $\bm{m}_\text{major}$ maintains the base session knowledge $s=1$ while $\bm{m}_\text{minor}$ acquires the novel session knowledge $s \geq 2$.
 Then, with base session learning rate $\alpha,$ the $\bm{\theta}_\ast$ is updated as follows: $\bm{\theta}_\ast \leftarrow \bm{\theta}_\ast - \alpha \left(\frac{\partial \mathcal{L}}{\partial \bm{\theta}_\ast} \odot \bm{m}_\text{soft}\right)$ effectively regularize the weights of the subnetworks for incremental learning.
 Our Soft-subnetwork optimizing procedure is summarized in \Cref{alg:algorithm2}.
 Once a single soft-subnetwork $\bs{m}_{\text{soft}}$ is obtained in the base session, then we use the soft-subnetwork for the entire new sessions without updating.

 \textbf{Base Training} $(s = 1)$.
-In the base learning session, we optimize the soft-subnetwork parameter $\bm{\theta}_\ast$ (including a fully connected layer as a classifier) and weight score $\bm{\rho}_\ast$ with cross-entropy loss jointly using the training examples of $\mathcal{D}^1$.
+In the base learning session, we optimize the soft-subnetwork parameter $\bm{\theta}_\ast$ (including a fully connected layer as a classifier) and weight score $\bm{\rho}_\ast$ with cross-entropy loss jointly using the training data $\mathcal{D}^1$.

 \textbf{Incremental Training} $(s \geq 2)$.
 In the incremental few-shot learning sessions $(s \geq 2)$, leveraged by $\bm{\theta}_\ast \odot \bm{m}_{\text{soft}}$, we fine-tune few minor parameters $\bm{\theta}_\ast \odot \bm{m}_{\text{minor}}$ of the soft-subnetwork to learn new classes.
 Since $\bm{m}_{\text{minor}} < \bm{1}$, the soft-subnetwork alleviates the overfitting of a few samples.
 Furthermore, instead of Euclidean distance \cite{shi2021overcoming}, we employ a metric-based classification algorithm with cosine distance to finetune the few selected parameters.
 In some cases, Euclidean distance fails to give the real distances between representations, especially when two points with the same distance from prototypes do not fall in the same class.
 In contrast, representations with a low cosine distance are located in the same direction from the origin, providing a normalized informative measurement.
 We define the loss function as: